 Academic Resources for Students

-The following suite of academic support services are available online; limited in-person offerings may also be available in some areas.
-Any student coming to campus to access facilities or services will be required to follow all safety protocols including wearing a face covering at all times, maintaining social distancing, and completing daily symptom checks.
-Testing or other screening may be required for access to these buildings.
-SCU campus facilities will have reduced occupancy limits to comply with State and County restrictions.
+The following suite of academic support services are available.
+Any student coming to campus to access facilities or services will be required to follow all safety protocols.
 We encourage you to visit these websites and make appointments to meet with our staff if you have questions or need support.

-- The University Learning Commons and Library The library will reopen for reservable study space starting April 5 (after spring term COVID-19 entry testing of campus is complete) to support students and faculty who need access to quiet study/instruction space and reliable internet access.
-Those needing access to the space in the spring may use the online reservation system.
+- The University Learning Commons and Library The library has reopened for reservable study space to support students and faculty who need access to quiet study/instruction space and reliable internet access.
+Those needing access to the space may use the online reservation system.
 Reservable study hours will be posted on the library services guide.
 Although open hours and capacity will be limited, the Learning Commons continues to provide access to electronic resources through its website and physical materials through its pick-up service and residential delivery service, as well as virtual reference consultations and information literacy instruction.